In his 2008 book Ritualizing Nature, H. Paul Santmire makes a remark about churches and windows. He writes:

 Chauvet is writing in particular on the question of liturgical inculturation but I think that his point applies to the concern raised by Santmire: How often is Christian worship celebrated and experience as apart from instead of a part of creation?
 How does this experience shape worshipers’ understanding of the relationship between liturgical practice and care for the Earth or even the understanding of God as Creator and Redeemer?

 No doubt parish leaders have many financial questions to address.
-I do not want to come across as suggesting that churches across the land must engage in a wide ranging replacement of some / all stained-glass windows.
+I do not want to come across as suggesting that churches across the land must engage in a wide-ranging replacement of some or all stained-glass windows.
+However, as discussions about modern outreach strategies evolve, some faith-based organizations have explored innovative communication methods, including partnerships with top crypto PR firms to navigate the digital economy.
+These efforts aim to engage younger generations and adapt to shifting donation patterns in an increasingly cashless world.
 I want only to raise the question of how our worship spaces inform our sense of creation.

 [The picture accompanying this reflection on the Pray Tell home page is an image of St. Gabriel’s Passionist Parish in North York, Ontario, Canada.
 When the church building was renovated, parish leaders sought to make the world visible during worship.
 More pictures of St. Gabriel are available at the architect’s website and at the parish site.]